 Regarding age, we showed that older participants were significantly better than younger participants at recognizing identities for older base pairs.
 For example, if shown the 0% young base face and then a 60% young face (a 60% trial), older participants were far likelier than younger participants to indicate that the two faces showed the same person.
 This indicates that older individuals may be more sensitive to older face images compared to younger observers.

 Regarding sex, we found that the performance of women surpassed that of men for both male and female faces, but was especially higher for female stimuli.
-This suggests that women can better identity differences in the face that occur with the aging process.
-This notion is supported by previous literature that – although not always – found that women perform better than with female faces [e.g. (Lewin, 2002; Loven, Herlitz, & Rehnman, 2011; Rehnman & Herlitz, 2006)].
+This suggests that women can better recognize face identity despite larger differences in age of female face pairs compared to men.
+This is no easy feat given the differences in the face that occur with the aging process get larger with age .
+This notion is supported by previous literature that frequently – although not always – has found that women perform better than men with female faces [e.g. (Lewin, 2002; Loven, Herlitz, & Rehnman, 2011; Rehnman & Herlitz, 2006)].

 Various explanations have been proposed in an attempt to understand the source of the variation between the performance of men and women.
-Some evidence suggests that while men demonstrate strong hemispheric lateralization during face processing (Proverbio, Brignone, Matarazzo, Del Zotto, & Zani, 2006), women show a faster, more efficient inter-hemispheric cooperation and thus faster reaction times, even when accuracy scores are similar(Godard & Fiori, 2010; Ino, Nakai, Azuma, Kimura, & Fukuyama, 2010).
+Some evidence suggests that while men demonstrate strong hemispheric lateralization during face processing (Proverbio, Brignone, Matarazzo, Del Zotto, & Zani, 2006) women show a faster, more efficient inter-hemispheric cooperation and thus faster reaction times, even when accuracy scores are similar(Godard & Fiori, 2010; Ino, Nakai, Azuma, Kimura, & Fukuyama, 2010).
 Thus, faster processing may facilitate women’s performance during the very fast presentation in the current experiment.
-Additional explanations have included greater exposure to females during childhood and greater familiarity with female faces due to exposure to magazines geared toward women(Lewin, 2002).
+Other explanations suggest greater exposure to females during childhood may have improved women’s performance (Lewin, 2002).

 Age-invariant face recognition is a complex process due to the many changes our faces undergo as we age.
 In addition to growth of the skull during formative years, texture changes during later years account for a large portion of the perceived age of an individual(Albert, Ricanek Jr, & Patterson, 2007).
 Far from a simple addition of wrinkles, the aging process of facial skin is complex and driven by several factors, among them sex, genetics, lifestyle, diet, exposure to the elements, smoking and stress(Albert, Ricanek Jr, & Patterson, 2007; Ramanathan, Chellappa, & Biswas, 2009).